 Encourage and thank your social community by offering exclusive rewards.
 Consider offering Facebook deals, Instagram giveaways or Foursquare check-in deals, or offer a specific promo code via social media.
 You can also drive email acquisition by creating a sweepstakes to win a stay at your property.
 If using Facebook, be sure to hold the sweepstakes on a dedicated Facebook tab to adhere to Facebook’s stringent terms and conditions.
 Using a third-party service like Woobox or Wildfire to host your sweepstakes will help to ensure your promotion meets Facebook’s guidelines.

 Having a personal touch to the brand image helps customers and potential guests feel more connected to you.
 Share compelling or interesting behind-the-scenes images and stories - everything from what the chef is cooking up that day to the concierge who's been at the hotel for decades.
 By featuring other employees, multiple departments and a range of fun trivia and touching stories, you can engage and excite hotel staff as well as bring your followers into the hotel to help them appreciate their experience even more.

 The Los Angeles Tourism & Convention Board connects with locals, domestic travelers and international visitors through nearly 20 social media channels.
 The official Los Angeles Facebook page reaches a community of more than one million people with a shared passion for LA.
 You can also find LA Tourism on Twitter, Pinterest, Instagram and YouTube.
 Join the conversation by tagging #discoverLA.

-For more information or to discuss social media partnership opportunities with LA Tourism, contact our Director of Digital Marketing, Bill Karz ([email protected]).
+For more information or to discuss social media partnership opportunities with LA Tourism, contact our Vice President of Digital Marketing, Bill Karz ([email protected]).